Incense Route of the Negev

 Map of Incense Route of the NegevLoad map

-The ruins which currently exist at these sites mostly date back to the crusader era, even though the cities themselves are much older.
+The ruins which compromise the Incense Route of the Negev mostly date back to the crusader era, even though the cities themselves are much older.
 That is why you will see Christian iconography and other symbols.
 The towns were part of a network of trading sites which extended from Oman, through Saudi Arabia, Jordan, and Israel.
-The Natebean city of Petra was also part of the same trading network.
+The Nabatean city of Petra was also part of the same trading network.

 During my visit in Israel I have visited only one of the inscribed locations - Mamshit.
 The site is located not far from the main road along the Jordanian border from Eilat to northern parts of Israel.
 Visiting Mamshit may be easily combined with Masada or Dead Sea, as these places are relatively not far from this site.

 Mamshit played an important role during the golden times of Incense Route but it was abandoned after Arabian conquest of Palestine.
 Despite this long time of abandonment (or maybe because of that) Mamshit is relatively well preserved and may please even those visitors who are not big fans of archeology.
 Mamshit is not big and even one hour stay may be enough to visit the site and allows visitors to realize how the city looked like 1500 years ago.
 In December the site was not crowded at all (in fact it applies to all WHS in Israel except Jerusalem) and spending 22 NIS for the ticket was definitely worth it.

 I often find that a good guide as to how “worthwhile” a WHS visit has been is the extent to which, 2-3 weeks later, I feel I can find anything of value/interest to say about it in a review and how much “follow up” interest and research it has generated.
 On that basis our Incense Route visits failed miserably!